petebachant/UNH-RVAT-2D-OpenFOAM/README.md

   * `perf.py` -- calculates performance of turbine, plots torque.
   * `gendynmeshdict.py` -- generates a dynamicMeshDict to rotate the turbine.
-    Note that by defaults the turbine rotates at an angular velocity that is slightly unsteady to match experiments.
+    Note that by default the turbine rotates at an angular velocity that is slightly unsteady to match experiments.
   * `prog.py` -- creates a progress bar using PyQt.